Daniel D. Tompkins: Death

 Tompkins died in Tompkinsville on June 11, 1825, 10 days before his 51st birthday.
-He had the shortest lifespan of any vice president.
 He was interred in the Minthorne vault in the west yard of St. Mark's Church in-the-Bowery, New York City, as was his wife.
-His post-vice presidency lifespan is the shortest of any US vice president, and he also lived the shortest life of any US vice president.
-He was the youngest US vice president until John C. Breckinridge took office in 1857 at 36, and the only 19th-century vice president to serve two terms under the same president, and two full terms at all.
-(George Clinton died in his second term, and John Calhoun resigned before the end of his.)
+His post-vice presidency lifespan is the shortest of any Vice President, and he also lived the shortest life of any now-deceased Vice President.
+He was the youngest Vice President until John C. Breckinridge in 1857 at 36.
+He was the only 19th-century Vice President to serve two terms under the same President, and two full terms at all.